 Judaica may also mean religious articles and sometimes, religious clothing.
 Generally, these items symbolize the Jewish customs and traditions or the way they practice their religion.
 You may also see some Orthodox Jews who are wearing Judaica religious clothing even when there is no special event or celebration.

-The Jews pair the religious clothing with a Kippah or skullcap.
+The Jews pair religious clothing with a Kippah or skullcap.
 It is mostly worn during special ritual ceremonies.
 It is also known as a yarmulke, and some Jews wear this head cover all the time.
 Most of the time, you can see kippah worn by men, but you can see some women who use it, too.

 Furthermore, there is no specific requirement for how it should be made.
 Therefore, you can find many kippot in various sizes, shapes, colors, and even styles.
-Some even put their name on it while others have a saying written on it.
+Some also put their name on it while others have a saying written on it.

 Unlike the kippot, the Tallit, Tefillin, and Tzitzit have a special law on how they should be made.
-Also, both the tallit and tefillin covers are the basic items that are crucially worn during Jewish prayer.
+Also, both the tallit and tefillin covers are the essential items that are crucially worn during Jewish prayer.

 Tallit is also known as the prayer shawl.
 It is large enough to cover the back and arms of the person during prayer time.
 The Jews used to wear a shawl during their morning prayers.
 It may be made from wool with wool fringes hanging down, synthetic fiber, or cotton.
-They have the option to produce their own tallit or use the one available at synagogue services.
+They have the option to produce their tallit or use the one available at synagogue services.

 You will also notice an embroidered strip of material which is also located where the tallit is placed on the head of someone who wears it.
 It is known as the tallit atarah.
 This custom marks the part on the head where it was placed.
 According to Rabbi Isaiah Horowitz, once it is already used for that specific part of the head, then the atara should not be placed lower than that moving forward.

 The tallit atara is also used to beautify the head, which is a part of the body that is considered by the Jews as “esteemed.”
 It is especially worn during the prayer service.
-Different communities have a special way of wearing this piece of clothing.
+Different communities have a unique way of wearing this piece of clothing.
 In the Sephardi community, the boys can start to wear it from bar mitzvah age.
 Some allow men to wear it only after they got married like the customary practice of Ashkenazi communities.

-Based on the order of Orach Chayin 16:1, the tallit must be large enough to dress the child and allow him to walk and stand comfortably.
-In Orthodox customs, boys are taught to wear tallit katan when they reach three years old because they consider it as a perfect period of education.
+Based on the order of Orach Chayim 16:1, the tallit must be large enough to dress the child and allow him to walk and stand comfortably.
+In Orthodox customs, boys are taught to wear tallit katan when they reach three years old because they consider it as a whole period of education.
 The person must also say this prayer in the morning as soon as he wears the garment on:

 “Blessed are you, Lord our God, King of the universe, who has sanctified us with His commandments, and commanded us to enwrap ourselves with tzitzit.”